ros2/design/articles/ros2_dds_security.md

 Domain participants map to a specific instance of a node in ROS 2, so each node requires a set of these files.
 RCL supports this in two different ways:

-- Manual specification
+- Manual specification.
-- Directory tree of all security files
+- Directory tree of all security files.

 Let's delve further into these.